thingsboard/thingsboard-extensions/README.md

 where <b><YOUR_VERSION></b> by default is <b>1.0.0-SNAPSHOT</b>. <br> It can be configured within parent pom.xml file in tag version.

-In case of PE you have to perform the same steps as for CE, but to change the docker image within docker-compose.yml that locates within your installation type folder. <br> E.g. if you choose basic/monolith installation type then the proper docker-compose.yml will be located at your_docker_directory/monolith/docker-compose.yml under
+In case you use PE you have to perform the same steps as for CE, but to change the docker image within docker-compose.yml that is located within your installation type folder. <br> E.g. if you choose basic/monolith installation type then the proper docker-compose.yml will be located at your_docker_directory/monolith/docker-compose.yml under
 <b>tb-monolith</b> property. <br>